swatinair123/LipsAndEyesSegmentation/README.md

 (Current code is tested on Ubuntu 18.04.4)

 Steps to Run the code :
-1.Open the Ubuntu terminal
+1.Open the Ubuntu terminal\
-2.Go to LipsAndEyesSegmentation folder and run the below command . python3 EyesAndLipsSegmentation.py
+2.Run the below command from the downloaded code repo.\
+  python3 EyesAndLipsSegmentation.py\

-Test Images:
+Test Images:\
-Test Images are in the TestImages folder
+Test Images are in the TestImages folder\

-Results
+Results\
-The segmented results are stored in Results folder in the LipsAndEyesSegmentation repo.
+The segmented results are stored in Results folder in the LipsAndEyesSegmentation repo.\

 Validation Results :